Iroquois Theatre fire: Fire

-Foy, who was preparing to go on stage at the time, ran out and attempted to calm the crowd, first making sure that his young son was in the care of a stagehand.
+Foy, who had been preparing to take the stage, attempted to calm the crowd from the stage, first ensuring that his young son was in the care of a stagehand.
 He later wrote, "It struck me as I looked out over the crowd during the first act that I had never before seen so many women and children in the audience.
 Even the gallery was full of mothers and children."
-Foy was widely seen as a hero after the fire for his courage in remaining on stage and pleading with patrons not to panic even as large chunks of burning scenery landed around him.
+Foy was widely considered a hero after the fire for his courage in remaining on stage and pleading with patrons not to panic even as large chunks of burning scenery landed around him.

 By this time, many of the patrons on all levels were attempting to flee the theater.
-Some had found the fire exits hidden behind draperies on the north side of the building, but found that they could not open the unfamiliar bascule locks.
+Some had found the fire exits hidden behind draperies on the north side of the building but discovered that they could not open the unfamiliar bascule locks.
 Bar owner Frank Houseman, a former baseball player with the Chicago Colts, defied an usher who refused to open a door.
 He was able to open the door because his ice box at home had a similar lock.
 Houseman credited his friend outfielder Charlie Dexter, who had just quit the Boston Beaneaters, with forcing open another door.
 A third door was opened either by brute force or by a blast of air, but most of the other doors could not be opened.
-Some patrons panicked, crushing or trampling others in a desperate attempt to escape from the fire.
-Many were killed while trapped in dead ends or while trying to open what looked like doors with windows in them but were actually only windows.
+Some patrons panicked, crushing or trampling others in a desperate attempt to escape.
+Many were killed while trapped in dead ends or while trying to open windows that appeared to be doors.

 The dancers on stage were also forced to flee, along with the performers backstage and in the numerous dressing rooms.
-Several performers and stagehands facilitated an escape through the building's main rear exit, which consisted of an unusually large set of stock double doors that would have normally served the purpose of moving large fly sceneries and set pieces or props into the backstage area of the theater.
-When this was opened an icy wind blast rushed inside, fueling the flames with air and causing the fire to grow substantially larger.
+Several performers and stagehands escaped through the building's main rear exit, which consisted of a large set of stock double doors normally used for moving large fly sceneries and set pieces or props into the backstage area.
+When the door was opened, an icy wind blast rushed inside, fueling the flames with air and causing the fire to grow substantially larger.